shinashussain/my-task-app/README.md

 # authentication funcion

 login function and signup function is done login and signup is using email but the email verification is doesnot created

+# set data

+set data function is done the functon is working

+# get data and stream function

+the get data and streem is is perfectly getting data on home screen